emirotin/mongodb-migrations/README.md

-where `directory` is the directory to save the file to, `id` is migration's ID, `doneFn` is a callback that gets passed the error object in case of error, and optional coffeeScript flags tells the library to create the stub in CoffeeScript.
+where `directory` is the directory to save the file to, `id` is migration's ID, `doneFn` is a callback that gets passed the error object in case of error, and optional `coffeeScript` flag tells the library to create the stub in CoffeeScript instead of plain JavaScript.

 The ID is lowercased and then dasherized.